tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 </div>

+### Background

+Most of the research done on zero-knowledge proofs has been about efficiency of these type of proofs, making them more practical, especially in cryptocurrencies.
+One of the most recent innovations is that of the so called _zkSHARKs_ (which is short for _zero-knowledge Succinct Hybrid ARguments of Knowledge_) designed by Mariana Raykova, Eran Tromer and Madars Virza.

 ### Summary

-"_zk-SHARKs: Combining Succinct Verification and Public Coin Setup_," by Madars Virza, The 2nd ZKProof Workshop 2019.

 Madars Virza starts with a concise survey of the best zkSNARK protocols and their applications while giving an assessment of the efficiency of zero-knowledge proof implementations in the context of blockchains.
 He mentions that although zero-knowledge proofs have found practical applications in _privacy preserving cryptocurrencies_, _privacy preserving smart contracts_, _proof of regulatory compliance_ and _blockchain-based sovereign identity_, they still have a few shortcomings.
 While QAP-based ZK-proofs can execute fast verifications, they still require a _trusted setup_.
-Also, in PCP-based zkSNARKs, the speed of verification decays with the increasing statement size.
+Also, in PCP-based zk-SNARKs, the speed of verification decays with the increasing statement size.

 He mentions that the danger of slow verification can tempt miners to skip validation of transactions, something can cause forks such as the July 2015 Bitcoin fork.
 He uses the Bitcoin fork example and slow verification to motivate for a